sivakusayan/Personal-Projects/README.md

 # Personal-Projects
-Collection of personal projects that I create while I learn to program.
+Collection of personal projects that I have made while learning how to program.